PHSI-supplements/labs/integrated-labs/CalculatorLab/doc/07-grading.md

 > "Excellent.
 > Let's have H.Awk... no, not H.Awk Aye."
 > Archie turns to you.
-> "I've got something that I'd like you ato get started right away.
+> "I've got something that I'd like you to get started right away.
 > Here’s what I'd like to have built next."
 >
 > *To be continued...*